smourier/WicNet/README.md

 # WicNet
 .NET interop classes for WIC (Windows Imaging Component) Direct2D, and DirectWrite, based on netstandard 2.0, with zero dependency (except for DirectN https://www.nuget.org/packages/DirectNStandard/)

-Nuget Package is available here: https://www.nuget.org/packages/WicNet
+WicNet Nuget package is available here: https://www.nuget.org/packages/WicNet

+WicNetCore .NET 9+ AOT-compatible package is available here: https://www.nuget.org/packages/WicNetCore

 Main projects are:
 * **WicNet** is the main library that you can use to program WIC in .NET.
 It's .NET standard based so compatible with .NET Framework and .NET Core 6+ projects.